 To most native Chinese speakers, English is a very unnatural sounding language.
 Many sounds produced in English are nonexistent in their native language and difficult to pronounce.
 In Mandarin for instance, the main language spoken in mainland China, syllables never end with consonants except /n/ or /ŋ/ (and /r/ in Beijing).
 This causes Chinese English learners to either omit the consonant or add an extra sound after it.The level of familiarity with English of a Chinese speaker affects what the English name would sound like in pronunciation.

 3. Corresponding sounds in Chinese

 Once Chinese speakers match the English name to Chinese sounds the name gets meaning.
 Just like with personal names, Chinese speakers will associate the sounds of the English name with sounds that are familiar in Chinese and create meaning.
 The choice of that corresponding sound can be chosen to be either negative of positive which affects meaning.
 As one learns when going through this process, meaning is everything in China when it comes to names.

 Claiming your Brand Name in China

-The challenge with any established English product name or brand in China is to ensure that this process of converting an English name to a Chinese sounding name is managed before the market does it for you.
+The challenge with any established English product name in China or brand in China is to ensure that this process of converting an English name to a Chinese sounding name is managed before the market does it for you.
 What you’ll find out with Linguistic Screening is that pretty much any English name can be turned into a positive or negative sounding name in Chinese.
 When clients come to us to evaluate English names in China, we often end up with lots of ambiguity towards positive and negative meaning in syllables.
 However, just because your name has potential negative meanings in Chinese, that doesn’t mean that it is a threat to your brand.